babazaroni/RoboND-Kinematics-Project/project_report.md

-### Project Implementation

-#### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
-Your code must guide the robot to successfully complete 8/10 pick and place cycles.
-Briefly discuss the code you implemented and your results.

-Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.

 The task was to code handle_calculate_IK routine.
 Gazebo first plans a route the robot arm should take to get the end effector to a position in front of the target and a second time, move to the bin.
 The plan is a list of positions and orientations of the end effector.
 This list is passed to handle_calculate_IK and it returns a list of joint positions for each of the points and orientations in the list.